squid-cache/squid-cache.github.io/BzrInstructions.rst

 cd ~/source/squid/acheckout
 bzr switch ~/squid-repo/BRANCHNAME
 }}}
-NOTE: Until bzr+ssh access to the trunk is available, you cannot commit to the trunk!
+NOTE: Unless you have bzr+ssh access to the trunk, you cannot commit to the trunk!

 == Make a new branch to hack on ==
 First follow the instructions above to setup a development environment